 You may also have experienced hyperpigmentation after trauma to your skin.
 This is where darker patches form around the injury site and is very common with acne scarring, but can also happen after surgery or injury.

-Hyperpigmentation Treatment - Laser
+Hyperpigmentation Treatment - IPL and Laser

 Have you been searching for the best hyperpigmentation treatments?
 Then look no further.
 Lynton 3Juve laser, it is one of the most effective and safe lasers available in the industry.
 I love Lynton for their incredibly high standards and results, which come from over 25 years being the industry leader.
 They our so good that our own NHS use their lasers in clinical practice.